 - Negotiate pay packages that are competitive without qualifying as "excessive"

-- Defend executive compensation – even if it’s higher than the average position
+- Defend executive compensation -- even if it's higher than average for the position

 - Comply with IRS and state executive compensation guidelines, including reporting and governance issues

 You'll also learn the latest detailed trends in nonprofit staff compensation by position and department.